Table of Contents

 #8 — Rubber Plant ‘Burgundy’ (Ficus elastica)

 ⚠️ Note: Toxic to pets if ingested.
-Keep out of reach if pets sleep in the bedroom.
+Keep it out of reach if pets sleep in the room.

 #9 — Lady Palm (Rhapis excelsa)